 During my son's soccer practice I worked on making a new meal on our menu plan that is emailed to me each week.
 My two little ones were circling me in the kitchen, expressing their disapproval of my inattention to their wants.
 I was trying to get the table set, make sure that everything that was being cooked was done at the same time.
 It was working, fortunately!
 I even had the drinks ready and waiting on the table (that doesn't happen too often).

-Husband and son came in the door, I sat down ---
+My husband and son came in the door, I sat down ---

 That's when it hit me - "Give thanks in all circumstances; for this is God's will for you in Christ Jesus." -1 Thessalonians 5:18